 If you get logged out, WordPress remembers where you were, so if you login again, you can pick up where you left off …

-(Edit Post – Restore post backup)
+(Edit Post – Restore backup of post saved in browser)

 Content Recovery – Loss Of Internet Connection

 WordPress can also help you recover content if you lose your internet connection …

 (Recover content if you lose your internet connection)

 Another improvement made after WP 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …